hyperledger/indy-hipe/text/ursa/README.md

 Indy-SDK could also remove dependencies used for encryption/decryption, hashing, key exchange, signing and verification and use Ursa instead.
 Two such dependencies are the crates sodium-oxide and openssl.

+Indy-SDK will use Ursa stable crate releases and only choose the features it plans to consume.
+Sovrin plans to have a CI pipeline for Ursa that chooses the features that Indy-SDK will need.

 ## Reference
 [reference]: #reference